phamquiluan/baro/README.md

 pip install fse-baro
 ```

-Or, build BARO from source
+OR, build BARO from source

 ```
 # build BARO from source